First Measurement of $\pi^+$-Ar and $p$-Ar Total Inelastic Cross Sections in the Sub-GeV Energy Regime with ProtoDUNE-SP Data

 Figure~\ref{fig:XS-A} shows the measured cross sections overlaid with previous measurements on various targets~\cite{PinzonGuerra:2018rju,Carlson:1996ofz}.
 An empirical relation between the cross section $\sigma$ and the atomic mass number $A$ exists: $\sigma\propto A^{2/3}$~\cite{Carlson:1996ofz}.
 In the inner panels, our results on argon nuclei are shown, which also align with the relation.

-In conclusion, we report the $\pi^+$--Ar and $p$--Ar total inelastic cross sections using 1 GeV/$c$ beam data collected by the ProtoDUNE-SP detector.
-The covered ranges are [500, 900] MeV for the $\pi^+$ kinetic energy and [10, 450] MeV for the proton kinetic energy, serving as the first set of argon data available in the relevant hadronic energy regime for DUNE and other LArTPC-based experiments.
-The results are consistent with the \textsc{Geant4} 10.6 total inelastic cross section model used in the simulation.
-While uncertainties remain larger than those in measurements on other nuclear targets, these results provide the first modern dataset for $\pi^+$ and proton scattering on argon.
-Additional measurements using the ProtoDUNE-SP dataset, including exclusive and differential cross sections, are underway.
-These measurements offer unique inputs for testing and tuning models of both hadronic FSI and secondary interactions in argon, thereby constraining systematic uncertainties for neutrino analyses.
-Furthermore, the second phase of ProtoDUNE-SP, known as ProtoDUNE Horizontal Drift (ProtoDUNE-HD) , features a similar configuration and collected data in 2024 with both positive and negative beam charges and approximately twice the statistical size.
-Together, these results provide a comprehensive suite of hadron-argon scattering data to support the physics goals of DUNE and the broader neutrino community.
+In conclusion, we report the $\pi^+$--Ar and $p$--Ar total inelastic cross sections using 1~GeV/$c$ beam data collected by the ProtoDUNE-SP detector.
+The kinetic energy ranges of [500, 900]~MeV for $\pi^+$ and [10, 450]~MeV for protons span a range sensitive to FSI modeling, covering roughly 30\% and 60\% of the respective final-state hadron populations at DUNE.
+The results are consistent with the \textsc{Geant4} 10.6 total inelastic cross section model used in the simulation, providing the first dedicated argon measurements of $\pi^+$ and proton scattering for the LArTPC neutrino community.
+While uncertainties remain larger than those in measurements on other nuclear targets, these results provide a vital experimental benchmark beyond the reliance on interpolations from solid targets, and represent a key step toward achieving the precision required for oscillation measurements at DUNE, including the determination of the CP-violating phase.
+Additional work using the ProtoDUNE-SP dataset includes a separate analysis focused on exclusive cross sections~\cite{DUNE:2025zhx}, with further work underway on comprehensive differential cross sections.
+Furthermore, the methodology established in this analysis facilitates measurements with new datasets, particularly from the second phase of ProtoDUNE-SP, known as the ProtoDUNE Horizontal Drift (ProtoDUNE-HD) .
+Featuring a similar configuration with both beam polarities and the ability to probe lower pion energies, ProtoDUNE-HD collected data in 2024 with approximately twice the statistics and strategically expanded simulation samples to mitigate leading systematics, aiming to extend these measurements to a broader phase space.
+Collectively, these measurements offer unique inputs for testing and tuning models of both hadronic FSI and secondary interactions in argon, thereby constraining systematic uncertainties that limit neutrino oscillation analyses.
+This expanding suite of hadron-argon scattering data establishes the foundational constraints necessary to support the physics goals of DUNE and the broader neutrino community.

 The ProtoDUNE-SP detector was constructed and operated on the CERN Neutrino Platform.
 We gratefully acknowledge the support of the CERN management, and the CERN EP, BE, TE, EN and IT Departments for NP04/Proto\-DUNE-SP.
 This document was prepared by DUNE collaboration using the resources of the Fermi National Accelerator Laboratory (Fermilab), a U.S. Department of Energy, Office of Science, Office of High Energy Physics HEP User Facility.
 Fermilab is managed by Fermi Forward Discovery Group, LLC, acting under Contract No. 89243024CSC000002.
 This work was supported by CNPq, FAPERJ, FAPEG, FAPESP and, Fundação Araucária, Brazil; CFI, IPP and NSERC, Canada; CERN; ANID-FONDECYT, Chile; M\v{S}MT, Czech Republic; ERDF, FSE+, Horizon Europe, MSCA and NextGenerationEU, European Union; CNRS/IN2P3 and CEA, France; PRISMA+, Germany; INFN, Italy; FCT, Portugal; CERN-RO/CDI, Romania; NRF, South Korea; Generalitat Valenciana, Junta de Andalucía, MICINN, and Xunta de Galicia, Spain; SERI and SNSF, Switzerland; T\"UB\.ITAK, Turkey; The Royal Society and UKRI/STFC, United Kingdom; DOE and NSF, United States of America.